juliafmorgado/30DaysOtel/week2/day9.md

   http.status_code = 201
 ```

-### 2. Your manual instrumentation (you wrote this)
+### 2. Our manual instrumentation (we wrote this)

-You wrapped your business logic in spans:
+We wrapped our business logic in spans:

 ```javascript
 tracer.startActiveSpan('process_order', async (orderSpan) => {